seojtix/sidekick/README.md

 * Build your docker image locally for linux
 * Compare your latest env file checksum for changes from last time you deployed your application.
-* If your env file has changed, sidekick will re-encrypt it and replace the encrypted.env file on your server.
+* If your env file has changed, sidekick will re-encrypt it and replace the encrypted.json file on your server.
 * Deploy the new version with zero downtime deploys so you don't miss any traffic.
 </details>